About This Course

 Our staff members have connections with the pharmaceutical industry and in UCC, we are also lucky to have locally based but global pharmaceutical industries, with whom our staff are involved in research.
 These connections greatly influence the teaching of pharmacy to our students.
 In addition, as some of our staff are practising pharmacists, they are able to bring their work experiences directly into the lecture theatres and laboratories, which makes learning more exciting and meaningful for students.

 Our learning approach reflects our commitment to the Connected Curriculum where we emphasise the connection between students, learning, research and leadership through our vision for a Connected University.
 Our staff will support you in making meaningful connections within and between topics such as medicine, science, physiology and the practice of pharmacy.

 - Purpose-built pharmacy building which houses a model pharmacy, spacious teaching laboratories, and a processing suite and clean-room facility

 - Research-led teaching by all staff

-Pharmacists are the "scientists on the high street" – they can provide medical information and services to all of the community who come to visit them.
-Pharmacy is a unique degree that trains you to not only to design and make safe drugs and medicines, but also to ensure that a patient receives the right dose and medication for their illness.
-This degree gives QP status, which means a graduate can work as a qualified person in the pharmaceutical industry.
+Pharmacists are the ‘scientists on the high street’ – they can provide medical information and services to all of the community who come to visit them.
+Pharmacy is a unique degree that trains you not only to design and make safe drugs and medicines but also to ensure that a patient receives the right dose and medication for their illness.
+This degree provides QP (qualified person) status, which means a graduate can work as a qualified person in the pharmaceutical industry.
 Once qualified, pharmacy graduates can work anywhere in the EU.

 Skills and Careers Information